 Need of a Professional Indemnity Insurance

-If an individual provide design, advice, or an addition professional service to a client, it is imperative to have PII.
-Professionals that may need PI cover encompass consultants, designers, IT professionals, dance teachers, fitness professionals, school professors and private tutors, and recruitment professionals.
+If an individual/contractor provide design, advice, or an addition professional service to a client, it is imperative to have PII.
+Professionals contractor that may need professional indemnity insurance cover encompass consultants, designers, IT professionals, dance teachers, fitness professionals, school professors and private tutors, and recruitment professionals.

 Whether an individual is a self-employed IT consultant or operates through a small consultancy firm, it is he /she who will be accountable for counselling clients on how to improve their systems.
 However, one small mistake (an unintentional incorrect guidance) may lead to extensive loss of sensitive data.
 If an individual makes a mistake, through PII for IT consultants, he / she can be protected.
 Through insurance, an individual may have up to £5.0mn cover for legal defence and compensation costs.

 Professional Indemnity Insurance for Advertising and Marketing Professionals